-The size of the SLME in the smaller booster type is a maximum diameter of 1800 mm and overall length of 2981 mm.
-The larger second stage SLME has a maximum diameter of 2370 mm and overall length of 3893 mm.
-Both engine variants are shown with their Integrated Power Head architecture of turbo-machinery and two preburners as simplified CAD-models in Figure 3.
+The size of the SLME in the smaller booster configuration is a maximum diameter of 1800 mm and overall length of 2981 mm.
+The larger passenger stage SLME has a maximum diameter of 2370 mm and overall length of 3893 mm.
+The engine masses have been previously estimated at 3375 kg with the large nozzle for the passenger stage and at 3096 kg for the booster stage [18, 19].
+The ongoing engine design de-risk study will provide more refined and consistent data.